uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 With the Florence Player, the Florence Project aimed to construct plans for a music player that would be simple for people living with dementia to use and suitable for families and Men's Sheds to build.
 The player would have a backend accessible by web-browser over the local network to easily assign playlists to station buttons allowing people living with dementia and care-partners to easily individualise the music.
 We also wanted the possibility to customise the form of the player in a familiar or recognisable way as this would differ from person to person.
+We wanted the potential to connect to a smart-home system down the track and to capture data about how and when the player was being used.
-We built upon free and open source software projects to do this, prioritising free and open source hardware, and now release our modifications under a permissive licence so that others can build and build further upon this player.
+We would prioritise free and open source software, hardware and services and release our modifications under such a licence.

-## Motivation
+## Rationale

 [In a systematic review ](https://onlinelibrary.wiley.com/doi/epdf/10.1111/ajag.12642)of 4 studies on the effects of individualised music listening, Gariola et al concluded that the evidence, though limited, suggested positive impacts on agitation, anxiety, depression and emotion.
 The authors also noted that the outcomes were favourable compared to more resource-intensive interventions.

+In a [2006 paper](https://www.cambridge.org/core/journals/ageing-and-society/article/music-and-the-wellbeing-of-people-with-dementia/39487B281F93E554DF8ACC6DD3842579) Sixsmith and Gibson determine that the main difficulty encountering music: is recognising the device, remembering the enjoyment of music, choice of music and using the device.
+While our player does not look like a traditional player the large media control icons and speakers might communicate its function.
+Where this device may assist most is in the choice of music.
+When turned on it plays the first station and affords the choice of three others programmable by a web UI.
+This means the choice of music can be individualised by family and caregivers.
+As [this paper](https://www.tandfonline.com/doi/full/10.1080/2331186X.2017.1362888) by Johnston et al discusses this may itself have beneficial impacts.
+The player can be left on and controlled by the labelled switches, potentially making the device usable.

 ## Inspiration